Household irritants and eczema

 A number of companies produce ‘anti-allergenic’ bedding covers.
-However, these can be expensive, so you may wish to consider them only if the eczema is severe.
-The idea behind these products is to prevent skin scales from entering the mattress and providing food for the house dust mites, while also preventing the person from coming into contact with the potentially allergenic droppings of the mite.
+However, these can be expensive, so you may wish to consider them only if your eczema is severe.
+The idea behind these products is to prevent skin scales from entering the mattress and providing food for house dust mites, while also preventing the person from coming into contact with the potentially allergenic droppings of the mite.
 In order to be truly effective, these measures need to be combined with the use of a high-powered vacuum cleaner, damp dusting and adequate ventilation.
-Choose a cover which totally encases a mattress/pillow.
+Choose a cover that totally encases a mattress/pillow.
 It should have a British standard mark, indicating water permeability and breathability, with an index greater than 75%.
 Ask the following questions when considering purchasing bedding covers:

 - Are covers washable, and will they withstand high temperature washes?

-There is an assumption that non-biological washing powders and liquids are the safest thing for people with eczema to use and that fabric conditioners can irritate eczema.
+There is an assumption that non-biological washing powders and liquids are the safest thing for people with eczema to use, and that fabric conditioners can irritate eczema.
 However, there is no scientific evidence that the enzymes in biological washing powders and liquids make eczema worse.
 Nevertheless, many people feel that their skin does react to them and for this reason prefer to use non-biological products.

 Fabric conditioners leave a residue in the items that have been washed and rinsed.
-They make material feel softer but softness is not essential for many people, so using a fabric conditioner with potentially irritant ingredients (fragrance and other chemicals) can be seen as unnecessary and even harmful to the skin.
+They make material feel softer, but softness is not essential for many people, so using a fabric conditioner with potentially irritant ingredients (fragrance and other chemicals) can be seen as unnecessary and even harmful to the skin.
 Some people with eczema do find that they can tolerate the newer, unperfumed fabric conditioners.

 The following suggestions can help:

-- Avoid overloading your machine as this stops the clothes getting washed and rinsed properly.
+- Avoid overloading your machine, as this stops the clothes getting washed and rinsed properly.